jamkit-modules/query-string/README.md

 # querystring
-A query string build module for Jamkit
+A query string builder module for Jamkit

 ## Examples